nxp-real-time-edge-sw/heterogeneous-multicore/README.md

 	rpmsg_perf is a tool to evaluate RPMSG bandwitdth performance between RTOS and Linux Kenel.

+   * rpmsg_uart_sharing

+	This application is to demonstrate sharing the peripheral resource (UART) from Cortex-M RTOS to Cortex-A Linux through the SRTM protocol based on RPMsg channel.

 * Heterogeneous Multicore VirtIO Applications

    * virtio_perf